Discover the Best Hidden Gems in Malta

 • Parking available: on-street is available around 600 meters away

 Finished in 1897, the Maltese Victoria Lines were built by the British in honour of Queen Victoria’s Diamond Jubilee.
-While never tested in battle, this fortification stretches over 12 km and combines forts, batteries and defensive walls.

 Victoria Lines follow a natural barrier.
 The barrier makes the northern part of the island lower in altitude.
 Victoria Lines start from Madliena in the east, go through Mosta and finish in Binġemma on the west coast.

 Dwejra Lines is one of the most picturesque sections of Victoria Lines.
 You can walk down the lines for some pics.
 You can also explore caves off the beaten path.
-However, there are only a few signs on the Victoria Lines.
-Plans are to put up signs and boards explaining the history of this historical site.

 Getting to Dwejra Lines: